jairjunior/SEATEN-Inventory/README.md

 ```
 After logging in the application, the server will return a confirmation and the Access Token.
 It will be needed after to access all routes of the application.
 See the **ACCESS TOKEN** section to more information.

-### ACCESS AUTHORIZATION
-After logging in the application, to access any of the routes, the client will need to send the authentication token together in the HTPP request.

 ### ACCESS TOKEN